opendocsg/slw-judgments-backfill/2017_SGHC_262/report.md

 **Analysis**

-34     Following the Court of Appeal’s decision in _Ng Kwok Chun and another v Public Prosecutor_ [1992] 3 SLR(R) 256, the elements of a charge for importation into Singapore of a controlled drug under s 7 of the MDA are (at [39]):
+34     Following the Court of Appeal’s decision in _Ng Kwok Chun and another v Public Prosecutor_ <span class="citation">[1992] 3 SLR(R) 256</span>, the elements of a charge for importation into Singapore of a controlled drug under s 7 of the MDA are (at [39]):

  (a) the bringing of the drugs into Singapore; and